mscharley/mscharley.github.io/_posts/2012-03-10-windows-cygwin-and-jekyll.markdown

 but it boils down to the following:

 {% highlight console %}
-$ bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer)
+$ curl -L https://get.rvm.io | bash -s stable --ruby
-$ source ~/.bash_profile
+$ source ~/.rvm/scripts/rvm
-$ rvm install 1.9.3
-$ rvm use --default 1.9.3
 {% endhighlight %}

 Here's the hard part.
 Once you have `ruby` and `gem`, you need to install